-Where the custom operator agreed to do a specific job for a price, he or she is then a contractor and must do his or her own record keeping.
+When a custom operator agrees to do a specific job for a price, he or she is then a contractor and must do his or her own recordkeeping.

 Are there any other reporting requirements?

-Yes, if you employ more than 10 employees or maintain a temporary labor camp, you must report all reportable accidents to the OSHA area office within 48 hours.
-A reportable accident is an accident that results in a death or hospitalization of five or more employees.
+Yes.
+If you employ more than 10 employees or maintain a temporary labor camp, you must report all reportable accidents to the OSHA area office within 48 hours.
+A reportable accident is an accident that either results in a death or hospitalization of five or more employees.

 Can my farm be inspected?